cartonmarkup/jsCarton/README.md

 Explorer 8 and the cartonFactory in node.js.

 ## Licence
-cssCarton is released under the [MIT License](http://www.opensource.org/licenses/MIT).
+jsCarton is released under the [MIT License](http://www.opensource.org/licenses/MIT).

 ## Thanks allot
 Comments or ideas are welcome at mathias_prinz@me.com!